Yiguan/famDeNovo/README.md

+---

 Filter VCF file to identify germline de novo mutations.

 The VCF should contain a mother, a father and their multiple offspring.

+Assuming: X/Y diploid orgnism; VCF only has SNPs (no INDELs).

 For a de novo mutation: